 Study by Local Allergist, Dr. Daniel Soteres, Shows Astounding Findings

-Now the news has been reported in the Los Angeles Times and the Wall Street Journal, “Kids with Peanut Allergies Get Some Relief, Study Finds”.
+Now the news has been reported in the Los Angeles Times and the Wall Street Journal, “Kids with Peanut Allergies Get Some Relief, Study Finds.”
 The articles focus on a publication in The Lancet out of the United Kingdom.
-This study included 99 children, age 7-16.
+This study included 99 children, ages 7 to 16.
 For half of the kids they gave an escalating dose of peanut protein during a 26 week period.
 The other half were placed in the control group and they continued to avoid peanuts.
 Most adverse reaction were mild like oral itching which was the most common.
-After 6 months, 80% of the kids could tolerate up to 5 peanuts per day and 62% of the kids could tolerate up to 10 peanuts per day.
+After 6 months, 80 percent of the kids could tolerate up to 5 peanuts per day and 62 percent of the kids could tolerate up to 10 peanuts per day.

 What Are The Risks?

 “The most common side effects include oral itching during the build-up phase and abdominal pain.
 Of course, there is a risk of more severe reactions and we have seen that in a few patients.”

 “The long term efficacy of Oral Immunotherapy for food allergies is unproven.
 In fact in some studies when the daily peanut dose is stopped, up to 80 percent of patients return to being allergic to peanuts.
 So, if you decide to do OIT for peanut allergy then understand that the plan is to continue the protocol for a long time.”